Jamie Caroline

-James Lee Caroline (born 2 February 1993) is a British racing driver currently competing in the British GT Championship with Ram Racing.
+James Lee Caroline (born 2 February 1999) is a British racing driver who last competed in the British GT Championship with Ram Racing.

 Career

 Ginetta Junior Championship

 In 2014, Caroline made his car racing debut in the Ginetta Junior Championship with TCR, claiming two victories and finishing sixth overall.
 The following season, Caroline switched to HHC Motorsport, taking the title in dominant fashion.